Cajun Shrimp Pasta, with a spicy and rich cream sauce, is a quick and easy dinner recipe with just the right amount of kick!

 How to Make Cajun Shrimp Pasta:

 This really is a quick and easy dinner recipe perfect for a busy weeknight.
 Since there is little measuring and no chopping, the entire recipe can pretty much be cooked in the amount of time it takes to cook the pasta.
 That means you can have a complete dinner ready in a short 10-15 minutes!

-- This Cajun Shrimp Pasta recipe starts by boiling the pasta in salted water.
+- Boil Pasta: Boiling the pasta in salted water.
 It’s important to use a full tablespoon of salt in your pasta water because the salt will flavor the pasta.
-Before you drain the pasta, be sure to reserve some of the pasta water to thin out the sauce later, if needed.
+Reserve some of the pasta water to thin out the sauce later, if needed.

 What to Serve with Cajun Shrimp Pasta: